cosmos/cosmos-sdk/collections/docs/01-intro.md

 we use the `sdk.AccAddressKey` which is the `KeyCodec` implementation for `AccAddress` and we use `codec.CollValue` to encode our proto type `BaseAccount`.

-Generally speaking you will always find the respective key and value codecs for type in the go.mod path you're using to import that type.
+Generally speaking you will always find the respective key and value codecs for types in the go.mod path you're using to import that type.
 If you wanna encode proto values refer to the codec ``codec.CollValue`` function which allows you to encode any type implement the proto.Message interface.